SAP/project-sailor/docs/filter_language.rst

 Filter Language
 ===============

-Sailor supports retrieval of objects such as :class:`~sailor.assetcentral.equipment.Equipment` or :class:`~sailor.assetcentral.notification.Notification` from AssetCentral through functions like :meth:`~sailor.assetcentral.equipment.find_equipment` or :meth:`~sailor.assetcentral.notification.find_notifications`.
+Project "Sailor" supports retrieval of objects such as :class:`~sailor.assetcentral.equipment.Equipment` or :class:`~sailor.assetcentral.notification.Notification` from AssetCentral through functions like :meth:`~sailor.assetcentral.equipment.find_equipment` or :meth:`~sailor.assetcentral.notification.find_notifications`.
 All of these functions support a common filter language which is described below.
 The filter criteria are transformed